nelsonjchen/cowboystyle/README.md

 stylesheets manually and pasting in the content from the generated files.
 Currently, this is the only way to retrieve real error messages for CSS files.
 A rudimentary hack to diff the existing CSS file with the new one is provided if the stylesheet fails to upload for whatever reason.
+An issue has been filed upstream with the reddit library used to fix this.

-On reddit, the CSS validation and filter source file is in [cssfilter.py](https://github.com/reddit/reddit/blob/master/r2/r2/lib/cssfilter.py).
+On reddit, the canonical CSS validation and filter source file is in [cssfilter.py](https://github.com/reddit/reddit/blob/master/r2/r2/lib/cssfilter.py).
 The most common CSS keywords are allowed through that whitelist though cutting edge keywords like animation or uncommon background-position arguments are not.